apache/openwhisk-wskdeploy/docs/wskdeploy_action_env_var_parms.md

 - we further demonstrated how string values from environment variables could be concatenated with other strings within a Manifest file

 ### Notes:
-- These methods for binidng environment variables to input parameters are also available within Deployment files.
+- These methods for binding environment variables to input parameters are also available within Deployment files.

 ### Source code
 The manifest file for this example can be found here: